 14. Armors - I Don’t Wanna Know

 For a song about avoiding the inevitable, it sure makes it sound upbeat and fun.
 With great electronic accents and some vocal sha’la’la’s, it’s the percussion in the track is what really makes the song.
-Armors bring a fast-paced look into looking past, even running past relationship complications, love on the brink of collapse, one-sided viewpoints, and not wanting to know or acknowledge the fact that your partner is no longer interested in being with you.
+Armors bring a fast-paced look at peering behind you, even running past relationship complications, love on the brink of collapse, one-sided viewpoints, and not wanting to know or acknowledge the fact that your partner is no longer interested in being with you.

 15. She Wants Revenge - Big Love